-First Drive Review

 But most Caddy buyers aren’t after drag-strip quality sprints anyhow.
 More important than beating that Tesla Model Y to the next stoplight is that the Lyriq is incredibly quiet on all kinds of road surfaces and also is also extremely comfortable, with a ride that’s firm but not jolting, and seats that cushion and support without feeling like grandma’s overstuffed couch.

 Self-tuning dampers and five-link suspension front and rear help smooth out the ride and improve handling, as do the very low center of gravity and the Lyriq’s nearly 50/50 front-to-rear weight distribution.
 Push it, though, and the rear-drive 2023 Cadillac Lyriq lets you know it is no sports car.
-At normal speeds, though, It corners well, although with a bit of body roll hat shouldn’t be unexpected in a SUV-styled crossover.
+At normal speeds, though, it corners well, although with a bit of body roll that shouldn’t be unexpected in a SUV-styled crossover.
 Steering, while tight and responsive, doesn’t offer much feedback – a lack that’s common with electric power steering systems.

 Overall, this is a roomy midsize crossover that’s great for everyday driving and also is likely to be the favorite road trip conveyance in a multi-car garage.